Ending Homelessness in Boston

-Housing First is ending this tragedy for our community’s most long-term homeless by placing people in housing first.
+Housing First ends this tragedy by placing our community’s vulnerable people in housing first.

-- Moves homeless people immediately from the streets/shelters into their own apartments – immediately removing the chaos of living on the streets.
+- Moves people immediately from the streets/shelters into their own apartments – immediately ending their homelessness and improving their quality of life.

-- Embraces the powerful belief that by removing the chaos of living on the streets and in shelters, vulnerable individuals engage in services and go on to live stable independent lives.
+- Embraces the powerful belief that by removing the chaos of living on the streets and in shelters, people finally can engage in services and go on to live stable independent lives.

-- Demonstrates that once housed, individuals connect with health care providers and case managers, engage in support groups, establish routines, build relationships with friends and family, and move on to more independent living; decreasing their need for services over time.
+- Demonstrates that once people are housed they connect with health care providers and case managers, engage in support groups, establish routines, build relationships with family, friends, and community, and move on to more independent living; decreasing their need for services over time.

 Friends of Boston’s Homeless supports four tremendously successful Housing First Programs in Boston: HUES (high users of emergency services) to Home, SSVF (Homeless Veterans and their families), Linking Treatment to Housing (homeless people struggling with mental health and addictions) and Home to Stay (long-term shelter stayers).

-- In seven years, these Housing First Programs Friends supports placed over 900 long-term homeless individuals in dignified permanent housing (27% slept in places not meant for human habitation prior to being housed).
+- Since 2009, Friends has helped over 1,000 people move into in safe, dignified permanent housing (27% slept in places not meant for human habitation prior to being housed).

 - Today over 90% remain in their homes and have not returned to the streets or shelters.

-- Saves our community over $13,000/person per year in health care and public safety alone once someone is housed rather than living on the streets or in shelters – providing a dignified and cost-effective solution to homelessness.
+- Saves our community over $13,000/person annually in health care and public safety alone once someone is housed rather than living on the streets or in shelters – providing a dignified and cost-effective solution to homelessness.

-The most significant barrier to immediately housing individuals, however, is Housing Start-up Expenses: security deposits, first/last month’s rent, initial rental gaps, and essential furniture and household items.
-Because all are long-term homeless, their savings are usually non-existent and none have furniture or other household items we all need to make a house a home.
+The most significant barrier to immediately housing people is Housing Start-up Expenses: security deposits, first/last month’s rent, initial rental gaps, and essential furniture and household items like beds and linens we all need for our new homes.
+Because all are homeless, their savings are usually non-existent and none have furniture or other household items we need to make our house a home.

 Friends Housing First Start-up Fund

-- Provides support for critical initial housing costs, like security deposits and first month’s rent, to get people right off the streets and right into housing: immediately improving their quality of life.
+- Provides support for critical initial housing costs, like security deposits and first month’s rent, to move people directly from the streets/shelters and right into safe, dignified housing: immediately ending their homelessness and improving their quality of life.

-- Provides essential furnishings and household items for long-term homeless individuals as they move into their own apartments – many for the first time in their lives.
+- Provides essential furniture and household items like new beds and linens for people as they move into their own apartments – many for the first time in their lives – and gets them started on their journey to living peaceful, hopeful lives.

 Read about our Housing First residents’ successes.
 Their stories, and the hundreds more like them, are the real testament to the power of Housing First.
 How our surroundings shape our thoughts, emotions, and actions.
 And, how a place of one’s own that is peaceful, safe, and dignified can transform lives.